TomSpencerLondon/concurrency-basics/markdown.md

 # Demo Voting application
  - A webservice with websockets
- - Voters can vote on proposals in real time
+ - Voters can vote on proposals
+ - real time updates
 ???
 Let's set the scene.